abhishek-archlinux/AnimeWatch/README.md

 Users can see their entire collection in Thumbnail mode in Grid Layout, once your collection is ready with appropriate fanart or posters.
 Use this thumbnail mode if you have more than 2 GB of RAM.
 Otherwise your system may slow down.

-In thumbnail mode, Thumbnails of local video files are automatically generated with the help of 'ffmpegthumbnailer'.You can watch video in thumbnail mode itself by right clicking and selecting appropriate option.
+In thumbnail mode, Thumbnails of local video files are automatically generated with the help of 'ffmpegthumbnailer'.You can watch video in thumbnail itself by selecting right mode from 1 to 4.
 If you don't like generated thumbnail then right click it and select another.

 ## Thumbnail Mode
 ######[Index](#index)